NanayawBawiah/FinalProject/supervised/NeuralNetworks/README.md

+Every wondered how your spam folder works?

-For Neural Networks i generate random sample Data.
+For Neural Networks i attempt to use ham spam dataset from Kaggle to predict spam. [ham spam Data.](https://www.kaggle.com/datasets/bagavathypriya/spam-ham-dataset)